 |Kinetic Parameters for the Exchange of Hydrate Formers

-The conventional technologies for producing natural gas hydrates from geologic repositories—especially those with pore-filling type hydrates—are reasonably well understood, and numerical simulations have been compared against field trials (Kurihara et al. 2008).
+The conventional technologies for producing natural gas hydrates from geologic repositories—especially those with pore-filling type hydrates—are reasonably well understood, and numerical simulations have been compared against field trials.
 In contrast, the guest-molecule-exchange approach for natural gas hydrate production is emerging unconventional technology.
-Laboratory-scale experiments by ConocoPhillips and researchers at the University of Bergen, Norway have demonstrated the exchange of CO2 with clathrated CH4, but there have only been a limited number of numerical simulation investigations of the technology.
-This project provides an opportunity for a recently developed numerical simulator, STOMP-HYDT-KE, to be used to aid in the interpretation of data collected from the 2012 Ignik Sikumi gas hydrate field trial.
-The ultimate objective of this field of research is to develop numerical simulation tools capable of predicting the performance of the guest-molecule-exchange technology at the reservoir scale, including the geomechanical stability of the process.
+This project will aid in the interpretation of data collected from the 2012 Iġnik Sikumi gas hydrate field trial.
+The ultimate objective of this research is to develop numerical simulation tools capable of predicting the performance of the guest-molecule-exchange technology at the reservoir scale, including the geomechanical stability of the process.
 The work represents a first step in validating a numerical simulator capable of modeling the kinetic exchange of hydrate guest molecules.
-A credible interpretation of the Ignik Sikumi gas hydrate field trial, realized through numerical simulation, will greatly increase understanding of the fundamental exchange processes for hydrate formers.
+A credible interpretation of the Iġnik Sikumi gas hydrate field trial, realized through numerical simulation, will greatly increase understanding of the fundamental exchange processes for hydrate formers.

 Project Start: June 1, 2013

 Project End: September 30, 2018

 FY14 DOE Share: $80,000